-There will be four deliverables for this project.
+There will be four deliverables for the second year of this project.
 Florida State University shall invoice Palm Beach County within thirty (30) days following the end of the second, third, and fourth quarters, in the amounts shown below.

 FIRST DELIVERABLE: Develop data collection instruments utilizing the objectives and parameters outlined in the summary of activities, reports and targeted milestones and pilot test a small subset of the experimental group to determine instrument accuracy.